sharmadhiraj/live-nepali-date-time-javascript/README.md

-# Live Nepali Date Time JavaScript
+# Live Nepali Date Time

 Just include this nepali.js in project and create html elements with specified ids and you are good to go !